gogama/smithy-gotocol/README.md

 Next steps.

+1. Rename this repo to smithy-gen-go, as we are possibly also going to want generators for other modelling languages like OpenAPI, and other programming languages, and I don't want it all to live with the Go code generator.
-1. Validate changing generic handler function signature.
+2. Validate changing generic handler function signature.
 Just try this out in a playground and link it back.

 ---